codr7/gofu/README.md

 ### intro
 [gofu](https://github.com/codr7/gofu) aims to provide a flexible toolkit for creating custom scripting languages in Go.

+### repl
+A primitive [REPL](https://github.com/codr7/gofu/blob/main/utils/repl.go) is provided to allow playing around with the toolkit, it reads one form at a time and pushes prints the stack after each evaluation.

 ```
 $ cd bin
 $ ./mk